 Master of Science in Economics of Globalisation and European Integration

-The Master Economics of Globalisation and European Integration (EGEI) is a two-year (120 ECTS) programme fully taught in English and in a truly global learning environment.
-It meets an increasing demand for graduates who have the skills to competently analyse issues of globalisation and economic integration, and make relevant policy or strategic recommendations in the public and private sector.
+The Master in Economics of Globalisation and European Integration (EGEI) is a two-year (120 ECTS) fully English-taught programme, embedded in a truly global learning environment.
+It meets an increasing demand for graduates who have the skills to analyse issues of globalisation and economic integration competently, and make relevant policy or strategic recommendations in the public and private sectors.

 Master's Programme